vitaminjs/vitamin/README.md

 #### Many To Many

 this relation is more complicated than the previous.
-An example of that is the relation between `Product` and `Category`, when a product has many tags, and the same tage is assigned to many products.
+An example of that is the relation between `Product` and `Category`, when a product has many categories, and the same category is assigned to many products.
 A pivot table, in this case `product_categories`, is used and contains the relative keys `product_id` and `category_id`
 ```js
 var Product = Model.extend({